bnbn123/flashcard-minimal-aws/README.md

 - `Auth` - this function should implement a custom authorizer for API Gateway that should be added to all other functions.

-- `GetTodos` - should return all TODOs for a current user.
+- `GetFlashCards` - should return all FlashCards for a current user.
 A user id can be extracted from a JWT token that is sent by the frontend

 It should return data that looks like this: